samuelgruetter/dafny-wiki/FAQ.md

 ### What makes a good trigger?

 Good triggers are usually small expressions containing the quantified variables that do not involve so-called "interpreted symbols", which, for our purposes, can be considered "arithmetic operations".
 Arithmetic is not allowed in triggers for the good reason that the solver cannot easily tell when a trigger has been mentioned.
 For example, if `x + y` was an allowed trigger and the programmer mentioned `(y + 0) * 1 + x`, the solver would have trouble immediately recognizing that this was equal to a triggering expression.
-Since this can cause inconsistent instantiation of quantifiers, arithmetic is disallowed in triggers.
+Since this can cause unpredictable instantiation of quantifiers, arithmetic is disallowed in triggers.

 Many other expressions are allowed as triggers, such as indexing into Dafny data structures, dereferencing fields, set membership, and function application.

-Sometimes, the most natural way of writing down a formula will contain no valid triggers, as your original example did.
-In that case, Dafny will warn you.
-Sometimes, verification will succeed anyways, but in large programs you will often need to fix these warnings.
-A good general strategy is to introduce a new function the abstract some part of the quantified formula that can serve as a trigger.
+The most natural way of writing down a formula will contain no valid triggers.
+If Dafny finds a problem while trying to generate a trigger, Dafny will warn you.
+Sometimes, verification will succeed anyways even when you get such a warning, but in large programs you will often need to fix these warnings.
+A good general strategy is to introduce a new function to abstract some part of the quantified formula that can serve as a trigger.